 When I moved to New York City to work as a photographer, I was self-taught and did not know anyone there.
 After a lot of hard work and belief that I had something good to offer, I was hired by Andy Warhol, and photographed Morgan Freeman, Lenny Kravitz, Kevin Bacon, Kate Moss, designer Vivien Westwood, and many others.
 I worked in NYC and London for Vogue, British Elle, Interview, Details, British GQ, Blitz, The London Sunday Times Magazine, and others.
 All the while, I made many images for myself too, as I do now.

-My girls are now 15 and 17 years old and often participate as models in my images.
-I try to capture the complexity of female identity and attitude in the form of a personal narrative – a theme that I also explore with painting and printmaking (paulabullwinkel.com), based on my photographs.
+I try to capture the complexity of female identity and attitude in the form of a personal narrative – a theme that I also explore with painting (paulabullwinkel.com), often based on my photographs.
 I like the concept of creating an image with directing, actors, costumes, stage sets and a evolving script.

 I often think up characters who are on a quest that seems somehow familiar to the viewer.
 For instance, Beatrix and Hestia (in my book of the same name) are each on their own journey; one is a searcher, and one is a lover.
 The images are a combination of fantasy, surrealism and history, in which time and space become fluid and strange.
 The history comes through sometimes in nostalgic symbols, such as my own mother’s dirndl, bought in 1969, phone booths, or a 1950’s kitchen.